Lang Lang: Awards and outreach

 In June 2011, Lang was engaged by Telefónica to make appearances concerning culture, technology, education and social commitment.

 On 22 July 2012, Lang carried the London 2012 Olympic torch through Hornchurch on its Redbridge to Bexley leg.
 On 24 August 2012, he was awarded the Cross of Merit of the Federal Republic of Germany for his engagement in the Schleswig-Holstein Musik Festival.

-On 28 October 2013, Lang was chosen by Secretary-General Ban Ki-moon to be a United Nations Messenger of Peace—a role he says is more important than his music because it can help improve the lives of children around the world through education.
+On 28 October 2013, Lang was chosen by Secretary-General Ban Ki-moon to be a United Nations Messenger of Peace, a role he says is more important than his music because it can help improve the lives of children around the world through education.

-His Chopin Album with Sony received the 2013 Echo Klassik Award.
+His Chopin Album on Sony Classical received the 2013 Echo Klassik Award.

+On 10 April 2024, Lang was awarded a star on the Hollywood Walk of Fame.

 Personal life

-Lang married German Korean pianist Gina Alice Redlinger in Paris, France, in June 2019.
+Lang lives in Paris, France, where he married German-Korean pianist Gina Alice Redlinger in June 2019.
 She gave birth to their first child in January 2021.